 A business owner's policy, or BOP, is a cost-effective way for siding installers to buy general liability coverage and commercial property insurance together.

 Most states require workers' comp for siding installation businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

-This insurance policy covers third-party injuries and property damage caused by a siding company’s vehicle.
+This insurance policy covers the cost of accidents involving a siding company’s vehicle.
 It’s required in most states for business-owned vehicles.

 This property insurance coverage helps pay for repair or replacement of a siding contractor’s power saws and other tools if they are lost, stolen, or damaged.